Vtm88/hello-world/README.md

 # hello-world
 My first repository
+This is where my adventure begins...

-I am new here and I hope I can land a career in Software engineering/developer/devops.
+I am new here and I hope I can land a career in Software engineering/developer/devops soon...

+I love automation and scripting.. creating code that works...